 Welcome to part one of our 5 part guide to growth stock company analysis!

 Being able to analyze a company’s fundamentals is absolutely crucial to success with investing.
 It’s why we developed this guide.
 It’s a fairly complicated process, exactly why the guide is spread across 5 days.
-This gives time to digest the info and begin a study yourself if you wish.
-Let’s get started!
+This gives you time to digest the information and possibly start your own test.
+Before we get started, lets go over a bit of reliability in terms of this guide.

 What is a growth stock?